valerioarvizzigno/homecraft_vertex_lab/README.md

 To fully understand how genAI models are used and how to integrate with VertexAI and PALM2 models have a look at the web-app code.
 The application is built with a easy-to-start python framework called "streamlit", it allows simple and fast front-end development for prototyping and demos.

 Most of the code is in the "homecraft_home.py" file, that we have referenced in the "run" command to startup the application.
 Additional pages can be found in the "pages" folder, which routing is automatically managed by streamlit.
-In the "homcraft_finetuned.py" page you can find the code to call a custom fine-tuned version of text-bison-001, re-trained via VertexAI.
-For more information about fine-tuning check [here](https://cloud.google.com/vertex-ai/docs/generative-ai/models/tune-models#generative-ai-tune-model-python)
+In the "homecraft_finetuned.py" page you can find the code to call a custom fine-tuned version of text-bison-001, re-trained via VertexAI.
+For more information about fine-tuning check [here](https://cloud.google.com/vertex-ai/docs/generative-ai/models/tune-models#generative-ai-tune-model-python).

 Let's briefly describe the source code:

-- The first lines will be importing the requried libraries.
-"Streamlit" for the main app structure, "elasticsearch" for abstracting the API calls and connections with the Elastic cluster, and "vertexAI", the Google's SDK for interacting with all the GenAI models and tools.
+- The first lines will be importing the requried libraries. "streamlit" for the app structure, "elasticsearch" for abstracting the API calls and connections with the Elastic cluster, and "vertexAI", the Google's SDK for interacting with all the GenAI models and tools.
 As previously seen, we had to authenticate our machine for programmatic access to Google services to let our app call VertexAI APIs.

 ```bash
 import os